-Note: The original post you’ve reached here was written in Jan 2016.
-For the latest information follow this link to see this newest post on Inflation written 9-12-2016.
-Construction Cost Inflation – Midyear Report 2016
+Note: The post you’ve reached here was originally written in Jan 2016.
+For the latest information follow this link to the newest data on Inflation.
+8-15-19

 Jan.
 31, 2016